UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Copper chestplate: Cost $1 to activate.
 Increase price of items by $3.
 Rotate items.
 - Iron chestplate: Cost $1 to activate.
 Give +1 bonus to items.
 - Magical chestplate: Cost $2 to activate.
 Buff item points by the current bonus
 - Ethereal chestplate: Cost $1 to activate.
-If item has negative-bonus, give item +1 mult.
-Otherwise, reduce item bonus by 1.
+If item has negative-bonus, give item +1 mult
-- Merchant Tunic: (floaty) (sticky) When an item is purchased, earn +10 bonus, and earn $1
-- Dirty Tunic: (floaty) (sticky) When an item is purchased, earn $3.
-GRUB-10

 - ITEM REFACTOR: Anvil.